-What are the benefits of studying a research degree at Camberwell, Chelsea and Wimbledon?
+Find out about the benefits of studying a research degree at Camberwell, Chelsea and Wimbledon.

 Through the combined work of the professors, readers and researchers and the subject expertise of our staff, we are able to offer an exciting and rigorous experience for our research degree students.

 We have staff supervising research degrees in fields including fine art, design, curating and performance.

 Find the right supervisor by taking a look at the list of Camberwell, Chelsea and Wimbledon research supervisors and their subject areas.